ethereum/consensus-specs/specs/phase0/validator.md

 Selection proofs are provided in `AggregateAndProof` to prove to the gossip channel that the validator has been selected as an aggregator.

-`AggregateAndProof` messages are signed and broadcast inside of `SignedAggregateAndProof` objects to prevent a class of DoS attacks and message forgeries.
+`AggregateAndProof` messages are signed by the aggregator and broadcast inside of `SignedAggregateAndProof` objects to prevent a class of DoS attacks and message forgeries.

 ##### `AggregateAndProof`